 - 1. Use the keypad to highlight the waypoint to be removed. - 2.
 Press MENU. - 3.
-Highlight the 'Clear Alarm?' field and press EFFE. - 4.
-To clear all proximity waypoints, select the 'Clear All' option and press ......
+Highlight the 'Clear Alarm?' field and press - 4.
+To clear all proximity waypoints, select the 'Clear All' option and press 🕮.

-- A. Whenever you enter a proximity waypoint's alarm circle, a 'PRX' indicator will appear in the status bar (the alarms option must be set to the 'On' position).
-Once you've left the alarm circle, the proximity indicator will automatically reset. - B. To clear all proximity waypoints, select the 'Clear All?' option from the proximity options page.
-Finish the deletion by confirming the 'Yes' prompt.
+A. When you enter a

+proximity

+waypoint's alarm

+circle, 'PRX' will

+appear in the status

+bar.
+(Providing the

+alarm is on.)
+Once

+out of the alarm

+circle, the proximity

+indicator will

+automatically reset.